-Using MPI with IPython
+2.8 Using MPI with IPython

 Often, a parallel algorithm will require moving data between the engines.
-One way of accomplishing this is by doing a pull and then a push using the multiengine client.
+One way of accomplishing this is by doing a pull and then a push using the direct view.
 However, this will be slow as all the data has to go through the controller to the client and then back through the controller, to its final destination.